notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 #### Tips and Tricks

-1. Npp uses 2 views with different scintilla instances.
+1. Notepad++ uses 2 views with different scintilla instances.
 To identify which instance should be handled with which document at the moment,
 pAccess can be used in Lex and Fold.
 Hint: It is possible to scroll an inactive instance and thus trigger Lex and Fold callbacks.

-2. API XML files, which are used for autocompletion by Npp, as well as funtionlist XML files can,
+2. API XML files, which are used for autocompletion by Notepad++, as well as funtionlist XML files can,
 currently, not be used by plugin lexers.
 So it makes sense to implement these functionalities as well.

 3. GetLexerName and GetLexerCount are called twice.
-Once from Npp directly and once from Scintilla.
+Once from Notepad++ directly and once from Scintilla.
 Each with different buffer length.

-4. When Npp loads the Lexer plugin it is expected that the corresponding styles XML file
+4. When Notepad++ loads the Lexer plugin it is expected that the corresponding styles XML file
 is also present in the plugin config directory.
 Since, for whatever reason, this file might not be present, it is a good idea to check this in the setInfo callback and to react accordingly